tooosay/vpn_systray/README.md

 # vpn_systray

-This is a systray app for VPN apps.
+This is a systemtray GUI app for VPNs.

+Since VPN companies do not provide GUI VPN apps for Linux, I implemented a simple GUI.
 Currently, this app only supports the fundamental function of Nord VPN.

-Other VPN and functionality may be implemented in the future.
+Other VPN companies and functionality may be implemented in the future.

 # LICENCE